HOUSE OF CONTRADICTION

 (663-86 C)

-In the classical age much of the verse was occasional poetry, and poetic exchanges were a necessary part of courtship.
+the verse was occasional poetry, and poetic exchanges were a necessary part of

 Gentle foothills,